Pi2 Pegasi

-π^{2} Pegasi, Latinized as Pi^{2} Pegasi, is a single star in the northern constellation Pegasus.
+Pi^{2} Pegasi, also named Neichu, is a single star in the northern constellation Pegasus.
 It is yellow-white in hue and visible to the naked eye as a faint point of light with an apparent visual magnitude of +4.28.
 The distance to this object is approximately 263 light years based on parallax, and it is drifting further away with a radial velocity of +5 km/s.
 This star is an outlying member of the Ursa Major Moving Group.